Domaine Alain Hudelot-Noëllat

 Côte de Nuits

-It turned out that this fantastic domaine further excelled from being one of the best in the entire Cote d’Or to the highest level, with its top wines – Richebourg, Romanée st Vivant, Vosne Romanée les Malconsorts, Les Beaumonts and Les Suchots gaining the status of amongst the best in their appellation, both by wine critics and Burgundy enthusiasts around the world.
+This fantastic domaine has further excelled from being one of the best in the entire Côte d’Or to the highest level, with its top wines—Richebourg, Romanée St. Vivant, Vosne-Romanée Les Malconsorts, Les Beaumonts, and Les Suchots—gaining status as some of the best in their appellation, both among wine critics and Burgundy enthusiasts worldwide.

-As common among the young, top new generation wine makers in Burgundy these days, no work is spared in the vineyards.
-The philosophy of having healthy vines to lead to healthy grapes in order to make better wines is carefully followed.
+The Romanée St. Vivant vines were planted in 1920, and most other crus, including Richebourg, were planted between 1920 and 1950.
+As is common among the young, top new generation winemakers in Burgundy today, no effort is spared in the vineyards.
+The philosophy of maintaining healthy vines to lead to healthy grapes for better wines is carefully followed.

-During vintage, careful sorting is done in the vineyards followed by detailed further sorting in the winery before the juice is carefully brought into the concrete enameled fermentation tanks.
-Charles’s philosophy is to keep up to 20% of the stems with the juice, especially in vintages and appellations where the fruit can support the extra tannins.
-The wines are aged in casks particularly from Allier, with some from the Vosges and local Citeaux.
+During vintage, careful sorting is done in the vineyards, followed by further detailed sorting in the winery before the juice is carefully brought into the concrete enameled fermentation tanks.
+Charles’s philosophy is to retain up to 20% of the stems with the juice, especially in vintages and appellations where the fruit can support the extra tannins.
+The wines are aged in casks, primarily from Allier, with some from the Vosges and local Citeaux.

-The Premiere Crus, Vosne Romanée Les Beaumonts, Les Suchots and Malconsorts all consist of almost 100 year old vines and produce the finest examples of these fine terroirs.
+The Premier Crus, Vosne-Romanée Les Beaumonts, Les Suchots, and Malconsorts, all consist of nearly 100-year-old vines and produce the finest examples of these exceptional terroirs.

 Appellation